hamish-milne/OHDL/Spec.md

 ## Type aliases

-Types can be aliased with one form of the ‘using’ directive, and are scoped to the current file.
+Types can be aliased with one form of the `using` directive, and are scoped to the current file.

 ```
-using MyType = bit[32];  // This is based on C# syntax
+using MyType = bit[32];
 ```

-Some (global) type aliases exist in the language by default:
+Some global type aliases exist in the language by default:

 ```
-	byte		OHDL.UInt8 : unsigned bit[8]
+	byte		Sys.UInt8 : unsigned bit[8]
-	char		OHDL.Char : unsigned bit[8]
+	char		Sys.Char : unsigned bit[8]
-	wchar		OHDL.WChar : unsigned bit[16]
+	wchar		Sys.WChar : unsigned bit[16]
-	sbyte		OHDL.Int8 : signed bit[8]
+	sbyte		Sys.Int8 : signed bit[8]
-	short		OHDL.Int16 : signed bit[16]
+	short		Sys.Int16 : signed bit[16]
-	ushort		OHDL.UInt16 : unsigned bit[16]
+	ushort		Sys.UInt16 : unsigned bit[16]
-	int		OHDL.Int32 : signed bit[32]
+	int		Sys.Int32 : signed bit[32]
-	uint		OHDL.UInt32 : unsigned bit[32]
+	uint		Sys.UInt32 : unsigned bit[32]
-	long		OHDL.Int64 : signed bit[64]
+	long		Sys.Int64 : signed bit[64]
-	ulong		OHDL.UInt64 : unsigned bit[64]
+	ulong		Sys.UInt64 : unsigned bit[64]
-	fixed<I, F>	OHDL.Fixed<I, F>
+	fixed<I, F>	Sys.Fixed<I, F>
-	fixed		OHDL.Fixed32 : fixed<16, 16>
+	fixed		Sys.Fixed32 : fixed<16, 16>
-	float<E, M>	OHDL.Float<E, M>
+	float<E, M>	Sys.Float<E, M>
-	half		OHDL.Float16 : float<5, 10>
+	half		Sys.Float16 : float<5, 10>
-	float		OHDL.Float32 : float<8, 23>
+	float		Sys.Float32 : float<8, 23>
-	double		OHDL.Float64 : float<11, 52>
+	double		Sys.Float64 : float<11, 52>
-	quad		OHDL.Float128 : float<15, 112>
+	quad		Sys.Float128 : float<15, 112>
 ```

-Since these are keywords, they cannot be class or variable names.
-However, they can be ‘overridden’ by an explicit using statement, which is scoped at a maximum to the current file.
+These type names can be ‘overridden’ by an explicit using statement, which is scoped at a maximum to the current file.

 # Literals